 Implementation: Historically, the Authority has used debt capacity sparingly due to the benefits of Federal and State grant funding.
 Reductions in these sources of capital support over the years in combination with an aggressive long-range Capital Improvement Program (CIP), has resulted in more frequent use of debt sales as a revenue source for the Authority's capital needs.
-The outstanding debt for the Authority totaled \$123.9 million in general obligation (GO) and revenue (RB) bonds at the end of 2014 will require principal and interest payments of \$20.7 million in 2015.
+The outstanding debt for the Authority totaled \$136.9 million in general obligation (GO) and revenue (RB) bonds at the end of 2015, which will require principal and interest payments of \$23.0 million in 2016.
 Principal and interest payments are expected to continue to increase in future years due to the on-going needs of the Capital Improvement Plan and additional anticipated debt service requirements.